 The views and opinions expressed within these podcasts do not necessarily reflect those of the Children's Bureau or the Administration for Children and Families.

 Features members of the Center for the Study of Social Policy who are working with the University of Houston Graduate College of Social Work to lead the upEND movement.
-This podcast episode is part of a series that examines what the child welfare field learned during 2020.
+This podcast episode is part two of a three-part series that examines what the child welfare field learned during 2020.

 Identifies potential changes or shifts in how the child welfare field operates during a pandemic.
 Listeners will hear from Andrew Winters, a member of the Quality Improvement Center for Workforce Development (QIC-WD).
-This podcast episode is part of a series that examines what the child welfare field learned during the coronavirus pandemic in 2020.
+This podcast episode is part one of a three-part series that examines what the child welfare field learned during the coronavirus pandemic in 2020.

 Provides insight on the diverse types of cross-border cases and the supports and information that may help State and local caseworkers connect cross-border families.